andrey-zotov/da356e24/README.md

 However, given the size of the data, the most efficient would be just plain search in memory.
 Due to the same reasons, there's no benefits in using off-the-shelf solutions:
 - With in-memory data store, like redis, we won't have 'contains' search, combining predicates will be a problem
-- An RDBMS would solve query optimization, but it is going be slower due to perforamnce overheads due to need to support numerous configurations and flexibility
+- An RDBMS would solve query optimization, but it is going be slower due to performance overheads due to the need of RDBMS to support numerous configurations and flexibility
 - Full-text search engines, like ElasticSearch, would suffer from the same problems as RDBMS

 Network overhead would erase all the gains of the above options, if any.
 So the most efficient option is a plan full scan over data in-memory of the API process.

-On top of that, a query results caching can help to reduce the load further.
+A query results caching can help to reduce the load further.
+This can be implemented directly in the API process.

+API server can read full data snapshot from S3 on start.

+High avaiability requirements are going to be satisfied by k8s deployment with multiple replicas.

 ### Choice of data store
 Due to the reasons above, the API server can read full data snapshot from S3 on start and provide query API over it.